-Subdivisions (a) and (b) are drawn from 1981 Model State APA § 2-103(a); subdivision (c) is new.
-Unlike the model act, Section 635.010 is applicable only to cases involving an actual controversy, and issuance of a declaratory decision is discretionary with, rather than mandatory for, the agency.
+Subdivisions (a) and (b) are drawn from 1981 Model State APA § 2-103(a).
+Unlike the model act, Section 635.010 is applicable only to cases involving an actual controversy, and issuance of a declaratory decision is discretionary with the agency, rather than mandatory.